wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

   - name: execute
     parameters: command, ...
     results: nil
-    description: "This function executes the given minecraft command as if it was entered into the chat window.
+    description: "This function executes the given Minecraft command as if it was entered into the chat window.